Porsche 911 991 RSR 4.0 mid-engine version (2017-2019)Official photos: 2016 November 16 (prototype 2016 May 12)

 Weight: 1243 kg/2740 lb by regulations

-The 991.2 RSR features a radar-supported Collision Avoid System which means now the faster LMP prototypes are detected early enough and misunderstandings can be avoided.
+The 991.2 RSR features a radar-supported Collision Avoid System which means now the faster LMP prototypes are detected behind early enough and misunderstandings can be avoided.
+On a cockpit monitor arrows indicate when vehicles are behind.
+Depending on the colour of the arrows, the driver knows whether the trailing car is coming closer or falling back.
 For the driver safety, the seat is now closer to the center of the car and is rigidly mounted (a new FIA rule).
 The movable pedal box (as well as brakes), come from AP Racing.

 Between March and November 2016, the prototypes were tested for a total of around 22.000 miles/35.000 km which is more than with any previous Porsche GT racing car.